These are stores that held their grand openings in 2011 and 2012. Read about future stores.

 - Festival Walk (Hong Kong, China) – This 6-level mall has 980,000 s.f. of retail space in the north section of Tsim Sha Tsui.
 In late March 2012 the Hong Kong Economic Times said Apple would open a 15,000 s.f. store here, with a rent of $482,000 a month.
 In mid-May a tipster noted that early construction was underway on three combined spaces on level LG1 (HSBC, Agnes B., Izzue) for the new store, behind a non-descript construction barricade.
 The three former retailers are relocating to other spaces within the mall.
 The store is L-shaped, to the left-rear.
 It has an angled 58-foot storefront, and 35′/32′ depth for the main section, and 70′x32′ for the rear L-section.
 Grand opening Sept.
 29, 2012.
 [Aug.
 28 storefront #1 / #2] [opening video] [store panorama]

-- The Glades – Bromley (UK) – In February 2012 a job listing appeared for this location and described only as “Greater London,” later “Bromley.”
+- Bromley - Bromley (UK) – In February 2012 a job listing appeared for this location and described only as “Greater London,” later “Bromley.”
 The location is a district of London southeast of city-center.
 The shopping center has 464,000 s.f. mall with 135 stores.
 Construction barricade in front of spaces 87/88.
+Originally opened as The Glades, but changed to Bromley in 2013.
 Grand opening Sept.
-29, 2012? [mall plan] updated
+29, 2012. [mall plan] updated

 - Puerto Venecia – Zaragosa (Spain) – A job listing appeared in April 2012 for this locality, but without a specific location or mall.
 It was not until the grand opening was announced was the location revealed as this shopping center with 893,000 s.f. of retail space and several water-based adventure attractions.
 Grand opening Oct.
 4, 2012, a Thursday.